JO901/Hello-World-Extension/README.md

     -Every Hour remind the user to stretch
         Create a global timer: start the app/ start app on browser opening

--have the counter count down instead of up
+[Complete] -have the counter count down instead of up

-tests
-Test 1: using the timer to make a popup appear on the user's browser
-ex: every 30 seconds a popup that says 'Test Success Appears'